Ashutosh00710/principles/README.md

 Now I guess you have a clear understanding of what problems we are trying to solve.
 It's time for principles:

 1. Understand the log levels clearly.
-2. Do not log anything and everything.
+2. **Do not log anything and everything**.
 Select log statements precisely.
-3. Must have a clear strategy around handled and unhandled errors.
-ERROR level logs must contain a stack trace.
+3. Must have a clear strategy around handled and unhandled errors. **ERROR level logs must contain a stack trace**.
-4. The INFO level must have some sense of story or procedure (without exposing any sensitive details).
+4. The INFO level must have some sense of story or procedure (**without exposing any sensitive details**).
-5. The DEBUG level must have all the necessary internal and sensitive details.
+5. The DEBUG level **must have all the necessary internal and sensitive details**.
 6. Must write appropriate INFO and DEBUG level logs.
 This will help other developers while debugging the code.
-7. Every log (any level) must have a correlation ID (or request ID); this will help while tracing the logs across multiple instances of multiple services.
+7. Every log (any level) must have a **correlation ID (or request ID)**; this will help while tracing the logs across multiple instances of multiple services, also this will help in multi-threaded implementation as well.

 #### Log Levels